thomeval/BandBoomBox/README.md

 # Band BoomBox
 ![Band BoomBox Logo](Assets/StreamingAssets/Icons/Deck-Logo.png)

 Band BoomBox is a free, open source rhythm game built using the Unity engine.
 The main gameplay involves players hitting a sequence of notes as accurately as possible in order to earn points.
-The game can be played with either a keyboard or a controller, and local cooperative multiplayer for up to 4 players is supported.
+The game can be played with either a keyboard or a controller, and features both local and networked cooperative multiplayer.
 ![BB-Gameplay](https://github.com/thomeval/BandBoomBox/assets/11618454/0c38179f-d922-49c8-b332-e64835292d9e)
 ![BoomBox 4P-A](https://github.com/thomeval/BandBoomBox/assets/11618454/73fc8bd3-6adf-4570-9ece-a0c444be401e)